Imaginary time

-Imaginary time is a mathematical representation of time which appears in some approaches to special relativity and quantum mechanics.
-It finds uses in connecting quantum mechanics with statistical mechanics and in certain cosmological theories.
+Imaginary time is a mathematical representation of time that appears in some approaches to special relativity and quantum mechanics.
+It finds uses in certain cosmological theories.

 Mathematically, imaginary time is real time which has undergone a Wick rotation so that its coordinates are multiplied by the imaginary unit i.
-Imaginary time is not imaginary in the sense that it is unreal or made-up (any more than, say, irrational numbers defy logic), it is simply expressed in terms of what mathematicians call imaginary numbers.
+Imaginary time is not imaginary in the sense that it is unreal or made-up; it is simply expressed in terms of imaginary numbers.